ethankennerly/effective-altruism-simulation/README.md

 ### Human Actions

+- Die.
+- Survive.
+- Care for a child or a parent.
+- Work.
 - Have a child.
-- Care for a child or a parent.
 - Learn to read.
-- Work.
-- Entertain.
+- Play.